froala/nova-froala-field/README.md

 |--------------------------------------------------------------------------
 |
 | If you have used `Trix` previously and want to save the same flow with
-| `Trix` attachments handlers and database tables you could use
+| `Trix` attachments handlers and database tables you can use
 | "trix" driver.
 |
-| * Warn that "trix" driver doesn't support image optimization
+| *** Note that "trix" driver doesn't support image optimization
 | and file names preservation.
 |
-| Recommended to use "froala" driver to be able to automatically
+| It is recommended to use "froala" driver to be able to automatically
 | optimize uploaded images and preserve attachments file names.
 |
 | Supported: "froala", "trix"